 The pasture seeds levy was first introduced 23 November 1989.
 Pasture seeds that are produced in Australia and harvested and certified under a certification scheme will attract a levy.
-The Grains Research and Development Corporation, Plant Health Australia (PHA) and the National Residue Survey (NRS) manage the expenditure of the pasture seeds levy.
+The Rural Research and Development Corporation, now trading as AgriFutures Australia, manage the expenditure of the pasture seeds levy.

 Pasture seeds levy rates